binance-chain/docs-site/docs/get-extra-data-from-fullnode.md

 ### 11. BreatheBlock

-You can set the `publichBreatheBlock` option to true in nodebinary/fullnode/{network}/node/app.toml.
+You can set the `publichBreatheBlock` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.
 Then, the full node will save all the messages about side proposals.

 * Example